sammy2201/Assignment-Restaurants/README.md

 ### Prerequisites

 - Node.js 20+
-- Docker and Docker Compose (if using containerization)
+- Docker Desktop and Docker Compose (if using containerization)
 - Google Places API key

 ## With Docker